Dealing with Financial Difficulties

 Mr and Mrs F

 The clients were operating a business which expanded into a new area when they saw that the traditional market was slowly disappearing.
 This resulted in a loss of profitability and the client consulted a liquidator about their difficulty in paying suppliers.
+They understood the liquidator was acting as an adviser to them with their financial difficulties.

-Six months later the situation had not improved so they appointed the liquidator to close the business and pay what there was to creditors.
+Six months later the situation had not improved so they appointed the very same liquidator to close the business and pay what there was to creditors.
 The report of the liquidator said there could be a claim on the director for trading while insolvent as from a time which coincided with the date of the meeting the director had with the liquidator.

 Mr and Mrs J